Contents

 - Third-party Vetting: Any sub-processors and third-party providers are assessed for data security capabilities before engagement

-- PostgreSQL database hosting in EU data centres, ensuring data residency within the UK/EU
+- PostgreSQL hosting with data residency in the EU

-- Enterprise-grade security with SOC 2 Type II compliance
+- Recognised independent security certification (such as SOC 2 Type II)

 - Comprehensive audit logging of database access